“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 Here are three ways to show that you’re the right candidate for the job:

-When describing your customer service experience on your resume, use numbers to demonstrate the scope of your responsibilities and the specific, measurable results you achieved.
+When describing your customer service experience on your resume, use numbers and metrics whenever possible.
+This demonstrates the specific, measurable results you achieved and shows your skill level to recruiters.

-For example, instead of simply saying that you handled customer complaints, state how many complaints you handled on a daily or weekly basis, and what percentage of those complaints you were able to successfully resolve.
+For example, instead of saying that you handled customer complaints, state how many complaints you handled daily or weekly.
+Then, say what percentage of those complaints you successfully resolved.

 - Handled an average of 70 customer complaints per day with a 97% customer satisfaction rating.